whage/thesis/thesis.md

 specified.
 Because of these inconsistencies, people often refer to JavaScript as not being "type safe" in a loose meaning of the term.

-JavaScript's wild popularity and ubiquitousness prompted organizations to invest in creating a static type system for the language.
+JavaScript's popularity and ubiquitousness prompted organizations to invest in creating a static type system for the language.

 #### TypeScript (Microsoft)
 Typescript extends the JavaScript language with optional type annotations.
 This means that every valid JavaScript program